Elevating the Candidate Journey Through Optimized Employer Branding

 • Onboarding Remote Employees: Don’t forget to implement adapted tools and strategies in the onboarding process of remote employees.
 It might be more tricky than in-person onboarding, but thanks to our 6-step guide, virtual onboarding becomes a breeze!

 III.
-The Candidate Experience and Its Reflection on Employer Branding
+How the Candidate Experience Reflects on Employer Branding

 The candidate experience is a critical component of employer branding.
+A positive or negative candidate experience has the power to change 80–90% of candidates’ minds about a role or company.
 It encompasses all aspects of a job seeker‘s interaction with your company, from the initial application to the final decision.
 A positive candidate experience can significantly impact your company’s reputation and ability to attract top talent.

 The Influence of Candidate Experience on Employer Branding